mogtofu33/gitlab-ci-drupal/README.md

 For now it is not really ready to be used as a replacement for _functional Javascript_, but soon...

-The CI tests here include 2 patches to be able to upgrade to nightwatch 1.2 and being able to install Drupal from a profile:
+The CI tests here include a patch to be able to install Drupal from a profile:

-- [[Security] Update yarn packages to fix 19 vulnerabilities by updating nightwatch](https://drupal.org/node/3059356)
 - [Support install profile and language code params in drupalInstall Nightwatch command](https://drupal.org/node/3017176)

 There is a variable in this project that you can set in Gitlab to select the